-For women, when you are having difficulty getting pregnant or are having irregular or absence of menstrual periods
+For women, when you are having difficulty getting pregnant or are having irregular or no menstrual periods

 For men, when your partner cannot get pregnant, or you have a low sperm count, low muscle mass or decreased sex drive

-When a healthcare practitioner suspects that a child has delayed or earlier than expected sexual maturation
+When a healthcare practitioner suspects that a child has delayed or earlier than expected puberty

 Follicle-stimulating hormone (FSH) is a hormone associated with reproduction and the development of eggs in women and sperm in men.
-This test measures FSH in the blood or urine.
+This test measures FSH in the blood.

 FSH is made by the pituitary gland, a small organ located in the center of the head behind the sinus cavity at the base of the brain.
 Control of FSH production is a complex system involving the hypothalamus in the brain, the pituitary gland, and the hormones produced by the ovaries or testicles.
 The hypothalamus releases gonadotropin-releasing hormone (GnRH), which stimulates the pituitary to release FSH and luteinizing hormone (LH), a closely related hormone also involved in reproduction.

-- In women, FSH stimulates the growth and maturation of eggs (follicles) in the ovaries during the follicular phase of the menstrual cycle.
+- In women of childbearing age, FSH stimulates the growth and maturation of eggs (follicles) in the ovaries during the follicular phase of the menstrual cycle.
 The menstrual cycle is divided into the follicular and the luteal phases, with each phase lasting about 14 days.
 During this follicular phase, FSH initiates the production of estradiol by the follicle, and the two hormones work together in the further development of the egg follicle.
 Near the end of the follicular phase, there is a surge of FSH and luteinizing hormone.
 Release of the egg from the ovary (ovulation) occurs shortly after this surge of hormones.
 The hormone inhibin as well as estradiol and progesterone help control the amount of FSH released by the pituitary gland.
 FSH also facilitates the ability of the ovary to respond to LH.

 As a woman ages and menopause approaches, ovarian function wanes and eventually ceases.
 As this occurs, FSH and LH levels rise.